getludic/ludic/README.md

 ### More Examples

-For more complex usage incorporating all capabilities of the framework, please visit the folder with examples [on GitHub](https://github.com/paveldedik/ludic/tree/master/examples/).
+For more complex usage incorporating all capabilities of the framework, please visit the examples on [the web](https://getludic.dev/examples) or go to the folder with examples [on GitHub](https://github.com/paveldedik/ludic/tree/master/examples/).

 ## Contributing